Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 square cell has the same distance, line, coordinates and adjacency rules of an hex type cell with the following exceptions:
 - there are only 4 lines numbered 0 ( to top ), 1 ( to right), 2 ( to bottom ), 3 (to left)
 - there are no orientations distinctions
+- coordinates have origin (0,0) at top left, the first number is the row the second is the column.
 - square cells have two type of default adjcency: **around** or **sides**

 ### Adjacency cell type